Wheaton College (Illinois): Other

 In July 2012, Wheaton College filed a lawsuit alongside The Catholic University of America in the U.S. District Court for the District of Columbia, opposing the Health and Human Services Preventative Services regulation.
 The regulation, promulgated under the Patient Protection and Affordable Care Act, would have required both institutions to provide access to emergency contraceptive drugs or pay fines.
+The case was decided in favor of Wheaton College in 2018, resulting in an exemption from the mandate.